Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Introduction

-Among the SN\,2009ip-like events, SN\,2015bh is remarkable for its exceptionally well characterized progenitor and comprehensive monitoring of the evolving transient.
-The transient occured in the nearby spiral galaxy NGC\,2770 ($D\approx30$\,Mpc; see Section~\ref{sec:host}) with ample archival Hubble Space Telescope (HST) and ground-based data spanning decades.
+Among the SN\,2009ip-like events, SN\,2015bh is remarkable for its exceptionally well-characterized progenitor and comprehensive monitoring of the evolving transient.
+The transient occurred in the nearby spiral galaxy NGC\,2770 (we adopt $D=28.8$\,Mpc; $m-M=32.3$\,mag, see Appendix~\ref{appendix:host}) with ample archival Hubble Space Telescope (HST) and ground-based data spanning decades.
 The pre-SN light curve of SN\,2015bh reveals a highly variable source since at least 1994 and episodes of rapid variability that were well documented in 2008, 2009, and 2013 \citep{elias-rosa16,ofek16,thone17,boian18}.
 A bright counterpart was identified in multiepoch, multifilter HST imaging in 2008--2009, indicating large variations in both temperature ($T \approx 5000$--$9000$\,K) and luminosity ($\log[L/L_{\odot}] \approx 5.9$--6.6) consistent with a very massive star experiencing LBV-like outbursts \citep{elias-rosa16}.
 A rare progenitor spectrum was obtained at the onset of the 2013 outburst that showed narrow H$\alpha$ emission ($\mathrm{FWHM} \lesssim 500$~km~s$^{-1}$) with a $\approx$1300~km~s$^{-1}$ P~Cygni absorption feature \citep{ofek16}.
 Based on radiative-transfer modeling of the spectrum, \citet{boian18} propose that the progenitor was an LBV, possibly $\gtrsim$35~$M_{\odot}$, with an optically thick wind.
-These prior studies note that if the event was non-terminal, the surviving star should be observable as a similarly luminous object in late-time imaging.
+These prior studies note that if the event was nonterminal, the surviving star should be observable as a similarly luminous object in late-time imaging.